Moonwalkerr/BudgetScores/README.md

 - HTML5.
 - CSS3.
 - Vanilla Javascript.
-- Firebasse (Auth & Firestore)
+- Firebase (Auth & Firestore).
-- No frameworks used
+- No frameworks used.

 ## Features :
+- User authentication using Email & passwd and and with Google.
 - Add your expenditure according to item name and amount spent.
 - Check all the items spent before  and sum of amount spent on them.
-- Check total expenses.
+- Total Expenses Tracker display.
+- Remove any item as per desire.
+- Delete entire Storage (Reset) & start over.
+- Fully responsive for mobile and desktop view.